 Yes.
 Our analysis is based on both providers’ stated APR ranges, loan amounts and listed fees.
 Reputation is judged from an outside source that gathers user reviews.
-Keep in mind that LendingTree is a loan-connection service whereas LendingClub is a peer-to-peer lender.
-So all LendingTree’s advertised benefits may not apply to you if you don’t qualify for that specific lender’s terms.
+However, LendingTree is a loan-connection service whereas LendingClub is a peer-to-peer lender.
+LendingTree’s advertised benefits may not apply to you if you don’t qualify for a specific lender’s terms after you’re connected.

 An overview of LendingClub and LendingTree

 Despite the similar names, LendingClub and LendingTree aren’t the same company.
 In fact they’re completely unrelated and offer financing in different ways.

 The main difference is that LendingClub is a peer-to-peer lender, while LendingTree is an online lending marketplace.
 This means that LendingClub relies on investors to fund your loan while LendingTree can help you prequalify for multiple lenders with one application.

 However, the rates you get through LendingTree can widely vary depending on which lender you go with.
 LendingClub rates your creditworthiness using a unique grade system that impacts your origination fee.

 Both lenders have been around for a while — though LendingTree, founded in 1996, has a decade on LendingClub.